-The use of the SPF record for publishing Sender Policy Framework is deprecated as the migration from using TXT records to SPF records was abandoned.
-Enabling this option also checks that a TXT Sender Policy Framework record exists (starts with "v=spf1") if there is an SPF record.
-Warnings are emitted if the TXT record does not exist and can be suppressed with check-spf.
+Check that the two forms of Sender Policy Framework records (TXT records starting with "v=spf1" and SPF) either both exist or both don't exist.
+Warnings are emitted it they don't and be suppressed with check-spf.

-- check-mx-cname If check-integrity is set then fail, warn or ignore MX records that refer to CNAMES.
-The default is to warn. - check-srv-cname If check-integrity is set then fail, warn or ignore SRV records that refer to CNAMES.
-The default is to warn. - check-sibling When performing integrity checks, also check that sibling glue exists.
-The default is yes. - check-spf If check-integrity is set then check that there is a TXT Sender Policy Framework record present (starts with "v=spf1") if there is an SPF record present.
-The default is warn. - zero-no-soa-ttl When returning authoritative negative responses to SOA queries set the TTL of the SOA record returned in the authority section to zero.
-The default is yes. - zero-no-soa-ttl-cache When caching a negative response to a SOA query set the TTL to zero.
-The default is no. - update-check-ksk When set to the default value of yes, check the KSK bit in each key to determine how the key should be used when generating RRSIGs for a secure zone. - Ordinarily, zone-signing keys (that is, keys without the KSK bit set) are used to sign the entire zone, while key-signing keys (keys with the KSK bit set) are only used to sign the DNSKEY RRset at the zone apex.
+check-mx-cname If check-integrity is set then fail, warn or ignore MX records that refer to CNAMES.
+The default is to warn.

+check-srv-cname If check-integrity is set then fail, warn or ignore SRV records that refer to CNAMES.
+The default is to warn.

+check-sibling When performing integrity checks, also check that sibling glue exists.
+The default is yes.

+check-spf When performing integrity checks, check that the two forms of Sender Policy Framwork records (TXT records starting with "v=spf1" and SPF) both exist or both don't exist and issue a warning if not met.
+The default is warn.

+zero-no-soa-ttl When returning authoritative negative responses to SOA queries set the TTL of the SOA record returned in the authority section to zero.
+The default is yes.

+zero-no-soa-ttl-cache When caching a negative response to a SOA query set the TTL to zero.
+The default is no.

+update-check-ksk When set to the default value of yes, check the KSK bit in each key to determine how the key should be used when generating RRSIGs for a secure zone.

+Ordinarily, zone-signing keys (that is, keys without the KSK bit set) are used to sign the entire zone, while key-signing keys (keys with the KSK bit set) are only used to sign the DNSKEY RRset at the zone apex.
 However, if this option is set to no, then the KSK bit is ignored; KSKs are treated as if they were ZSKs and are used to sign the entire zone.
 This is similar to the dnssec-signzone -z command line option.